isomerpages/moe-greenridgesec/_co-curricular-activities/Performing Arts/English Language Drama and Debate Society.md

-### CCA PROGRAMME FOR SKILLS, LEADERSHIP & CHARACTER DEVELOPMENT
+### CCA PROGRAMME FOR SKILLS, LEADERSHIP &amp; CHARACTER DEVELOPMENT

-Every member of ELDDS will be given the opportunities to explore their passions and will be equipped with necessary skills to grow in leadership and character through drama and debate.
+Every member of ELDDS will be given the opportunities to explore their passions and will be equipped with necessary skills to grow in leadership and character through drama and debate.&nbsp;

 We focus on developing individual performance as well as working effectively as a team to put up the best possible show or performance for our audience.
 Individual skills include creative expression, voice projection and confidence on stage.
 For Drama, we develop members who collaborate seamlessly and harmoniously to address all aspects of the performance, from script-writing, costume and make-up to lights, sound and crew work.
 For Debate, we develop confident young men and women who are critical thinkers, able to articulate their ideas and views.